PX4/PX4-Autopilot/nuttx/configs/ez80f910200zco/README.txt

-   UPDATE:  I don't know if 4.11.1 has this same problem (I bet not since I submitted the bug to ZiLOG), but I have permanently worked around the above problem for all ZiLOG compiler.
+   UPDATE:  I don't know if 4.11.1 has this same problem (I bet not since I submitted the bug to ZiLOG), but I have permanently worked around the above problem for all ZiLOG compilers.

 Version 5.1.1

   On June 22, 2011 I verified that these configurations build successfully with the 5.1.1 ZDS-II version.
-All that is required to used ZDS-II is to modify the Make.defs file so that the correct version is used.
-That version should also be changed in the (optional) setenv.sh file.
+On November 12, 2012, all of the configurations were converted to use 5.1.1, but have not been verified on a running target.

-  The above kludge for 4.11.0 is not required.
+  The above kludge for 4.11.0 is not required with 5.1.1.

-  I had to make additional changes to the ZDS path in Make.defs (and also in setenv.sh) when the 32-bit ZDS-II tools are installed on my 64-bit Windows 7 system.
+  Paths were also updated that are specific to a 32-bit toolchain running on a 64 bit windows platform.
+Change to a different toolchain, you will need to modify the versioning in Make.defs and setenv.sh; if you want to build on a different platform, you will need to change the path in the ZDS binaries in those same files.

 Other Versions

-  If you use any version of ZDS-II other than 4.11.0 or if you install ZDS-II at any location other than the default location, you will have to modify two files:  (1) configs/ez80f910200zco/*/setenv.sh and (2) configs/ez80f910200zco/*/Make.defs.
+  If you use any version of ZDS-II other than 5.1.1 or if you install ZDS-II at any location other than the default location, you will have to modify two files:  (1) configs/ez80f910200kitg/*/setenv.sh and (2) configs/ez80f910200kitg/*/Make.defs.

 Configuration Subdirectories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^